I am a retired engineer and small business owner who has authored over 70 books on history and various topics.

 Treasure Ship Lost at Sea

 King Carlos III of Spain ordered the money to be transported from the mint in Mexico to New Orleans, which served as the capital of Spain's Louisiana colony.
 New Orleans was settled by a melting pot of immigrants from France, Spain, Africa and the West Indies; New Orleans had developed its own unique culture.
-With such a mix of peoples in one place, the city often lent itself to corruption; as it does now.
+With such a mix of people in one place, the city often lent itself to corruption, as it does now.
 King Carlos III needed to pay his soldiers and government officials in charge of the city; however, the paper money circulating in New Orleans had lost much of its value as it was widely counterfeited.

-In January 1784, El Cazador left Mexican shores, headed for the Louisiana bayou.
+In January 1784, El Cazador left Mexican shores and headed for the Louisiana bayou.
 In June, the ship was declared missing after going down somewhere between Veracruz and New Orleans.
-The more than 400,000 silver reales on board was sizeable amount of money for the Spanish government.
+The more than 400,000 silver reales on board was a sizeable amount of money for the Spanish government.
 That unlikely shipwreck gave King Carlos III pause about whether the Louisiana Territory that Spain acquired from France some 20 years earlier was still a worthwhile investment.

-King Carlos III of Spain was cousin to King Louis XV of France through their shared Bourbon bloodline and had at least a cordial relationship.
+King Carlos III of Spain was cousin to King Louis XV of France through their shared Bourbon bloodline, and they had at least a cordial relationship.
 In 1762, Louis ceded the Louisiana Territory to Carlos III with the Treaty of Fontainebleau.
 Louis XV sought to keep his precious Louisiana Territory out of British hands.
 The French had lost the global conflict of the Seven Years' War (known as the French and Indian War in North America) to the British; King Louis XV foresaw the upcoming repercussions of France’s defeat and the intentions of Britain to assert her dominance in North America and the Caribbean.
 In 1763, Britain and France signed the Treaty of Paris that ended the war officially and gave the growing British Empire all of Louisiana east of the Mississippi River, save for New Orleans, which Louis XV had deftly passed into family hands via the Spanish king a year prior.

 New Orleans' geography had its share of pros and cons.
-Plagues of mosquitoes attracted to the waterlogged city’s sub-tropical climate bred disease, including yellow fever, dysentery, and smallpox which ran rampant during seasonal outbreaks.
-Despite the disease, Alligators, venomous snakes, marauding mosquitoes, and constant danger of flood, New Orleans was still prime commercial real estate because of its position at the end of the mighty Mississippi River.
+Plagues of mosquitoes attracted to the waterlogged city’s sub-tropical climate bred diseases like yellow fever, dysentery, and smallpox, which ran rampant during seasonal outbreaks.
+Despite the disease, alligators, venomous snakes, marauding mosquitoes, and constant danger of flood, New Orleans was still prime commercial real estate because of its position at the end of the mighty Mississippi River.
 Farmers, traders, and merchants of all stripes could send their goods down the Mississippi River to the Gulf of Mexico via New Orleans, exporting and importing goods anywhere in the world.

-Napoleon Needs the Money
+Napoleon Needed the Money

-Ongoing events on Hispaniola would indirectly alter the young United States forever, the only successful slave revolt in the Western Hemisphere occurred in Haiti from 1791 to 1804.
-The French had been unable to completely subdue the Haitian slave rebellion; Napoleon wisely decided to cut France’s losses on Hispaniola after losing 55,000 troops by 1802 to the slave army which had evolved into a highly effective guerrilla army.
+Ongoing events on Hispaniola would indirectly alter the young United States forever; the only successful slave revolt in the Western Hemisphere occurred in Haiti from 1791 to 1804.
+The French had been unable to completely subdue the Haitian slave rebellion; Napoleon wisely decided to cut France’s losses on Hispaniola after losing 55,000 troops by 1802 to the slave army, which had evolved into a highly effective guerrilla army.
 Although the loss of France’s lucrative sugar plantations in Haiti would mean Napoleon’s war chest would take a hit, he would need to replace the loss of income.

 The strict constructionist president was conflicted at first with the offer since the Constitution didn't include allowances for the federal government to accept land purchases.
 To get around that, he framed the deal as a treaty between the United States and France.
 The strategy worked, and Jefferson bought the enormous swath of land between the Mississippi River and the Rocky Mountains for $15 million on April 30, 1803.
 Priced at barely four cents per acres, the 828,000 square miles (2.1 million square kilometres) signed over in Jefferson's Louisiana Purchase Treaty effectively doubled the size of the United States and set it on the path to conquering the continent all the way to the Pacific Ocean.
-In less than three years, Louisiana passed from Spain to France to the United States.
-Though it took an unlikely shipwreck, war and a slave uprising to get there, Jefferson sealed the largest land deal in U.S. history with peaceful diplomacy and a signature.
+Louisiana passed from Spain to France to the United States in less than three years.
+Though it took an unlikely shipwreck, war, and a slave uprising to get there, Jefferson sealed the largest land deal in U.S. history with peaceful diplomacy and a signature.

 Recovery of the El Cazador

 In September, Marex International used sonar and a small underwater robot to find the wreck.
 It took roughly an hour to locate the target and then three days to properly photograph it with underwater video and still cameras; coins could be seen covering the entire wreck site.
 In October and November of 1993, the company used divers and robots to begin recovery operations.
-The recovery and salvage operation was suspended in late November however, due rough weather.
+The recovery and salvage operation was suspended in late November, however, due to rough weather.
 Robert Stenuit was hired to confirm the origin of the wrecked ship.
-He is a naval historian based in Brussels, Belgium with great expertise in 17th-19th century Spanish and French shipwrecks.
-Stenuit used the Archives of the Indies, a historical record cache kept in Seville, Spain which catalogued Spain’s conquest of the ‘New World” to make an identification based on the evidence pulled from the ocean depths.
+He is a naval historian based in Brussels, Belgium, with great expertise in 17th-19th century Spanish and French shipwrecks.
+Stenuit used the Archives of the Indies- a historical record cache kept in Seville, Spain, which catalogued Spain’s conquest of the ‘New World”- to make an identification based on the evidence pulled from the ocean depths.
 His investigation showed that no other large hordes of cash from Mexico were lost by shipwreck in the Gulf of Mexico between 1783 and 1785.
 In 1994, it was firmly concluded that Murphy's discovery ...which ironically occurred on a vessel named Mistake, was indeed the ruins of the Spanish Brig of War El Cazador, or "The Hunter," that disappeared at sea in 1784 over 200 years earlier.
 Maritime salvage laws were never breached as El Cazador was found in international waters, was far too old for the Spanish government to lay claim, and was legally a marine archaeological find.

 Treasure from the ship was originally housed in a safe at the old Grand Bay State Bank building located in Grand Bay, Alabama.
 It is now administered through the Franklin Mint.
-Interestingly, the first United States dollar was modelled off Spanish reales as it was seen as regal and quality style of currency.
+Interestingly, the first United States dollar was modelled off Spanish reales as it was seen as a regal and quality style of currency.
 The treasure of the El Cazador consisted of over four hundred thousand Spanish Eight reales or “pieces of eight” and was confirmed in the ship’s manifest.
-She also contained an equal amount of smaller denomination Spanish colonial coins from the Mexico City mint was recovered in the El Cazador wreckage as well.
+She also contained an equal amount of smaller denomination Spanish colonial coins from the Mexico City mint recovered in the El Cazador wreckage.
 Although the United States Mint was built in 1792, the government accepted Spanish reales as legal tender for decades until 1857.
 Over the years since its discovery, the Franklin Mint has sold off choice coins from the El Cazador to private owners with the modern “coin” to purchase these rare pieces of history.